 sudo apt-get update to refresh your package cache.

-Having added the repository and with our package cache freshly updated, we can now use
+Having added the repository and with your package cache freshly updated, now you can use

 apt to install the latest MySQL server package: